-- The service offering of the candidate participants is essential information without which the participant wishing to make a decision cannot progress. - The service offering of each participant changes from one point in time to another and from one interaction to the next depending on the specifics of each interaction. - Information about offerings from solicited participants may not be immediately available to the participant that needs to make a decision. - The solicitor needs to take the action by some specified time in the future.
+- The service offering of the candidate participants is essential information without which the participant wishing to make a decision can not progress. - The service offering of each participant may change from one point in time to another and from one interaction to the next depending on the specifics of each interaction. - Information about offerings from solicited participants may not be immediately available to the participant that needs to make a decision. - The solicitor may need to take the action by some specified time in the future

-Solicit candidate participants to provide information about their offerings.
+The candidate participants are solicited to provide information about their offerings.
 The soliciting party defines a set of criteria with respect to which the offerings shall be assessed.
 The solicitor also specifies a deadline for submitting the offerings.